lkodinsson/MARS/README.md

 # Introduction

 The **Modular Adventure Role-playing System** or **MARS** is a [generic role-playing system](https://en.wikipedia.org/wiki/Generic_role-playing_game_system).
 One player (the *Game Master* or GM) describes the events that occur, while the other players (the *characters*) describe the actions they take.
 Difficult actions may require dice rolls to determine their success, with some tasks being more difficult than others.
-Like other roleplaying games that use dice, many of the rules outlined will use [common dice notation](https://en.wikipedia.org/wiki/Dice_notation).
+Many roleplaying games typically use [dice notation](https://en.wikipedia.org/wiki/Dice_notation) to describe what dice to roll, while MARS uses a modified version of dice notation called [roll value](/Basic/PHB.md#roll-value).
 MARS can be played in various genres, and has optional variant rules to suit your group's playstyle.

 # Learning to Play